 -------------------------------------Start of change 1-------------------------------------------

-7.2 AE Impersonation Prevention
+7.2 Impersonation Prevention

-7.2.1 Registrar verification of AE-ID
+7.2.1 Registrar verification

-Since several AEs can behave maliciously and pretend to be another AE with their ID changed, the Hosting CSE needs prevention mechanism for AE impersonation.
+An AE/CSE can behave maliciously and pretend to be another AE/CSE with its ID changed, the Hosting CSE needs prevention mechanism for AE/CSE impersonation.
 This mechanism works at Registrar CSE since Registrar CSE is an entry point of M2M system.

 When the Registrar CSE receives a request, the Registrar CSE shall perform the following procedure.

-Figure 7.2.1-1: AE impersonation checking procedure
+Figure 7.2.1-1: Impersonation checking procedure

 0. Security association establishment may be performed.
-Clause 6.1.2.2.1 describes the scenarios when security association establishment between an AE and CSE is mandatory, and describes the scenarios when security association establishment between an AE and CSE is recommended.
+Clause 6.1.2.2.1 describes the scenarios when security association establishment between an AE/CSE and CSE is mandatory, and describes the scenarios when security association establishment between an AE/CSE and CSE is recommended.
 The subsequent procedures shall be performed if a security association has been established.

-1. The AE sends a request to Hosting CSE via its Registrar CSE as specified in oneM2M TS-0001 [1] (Hosting CSE is not represented on this figure and can either be the Registrar CSE or another CSE).
+1. The AE/CSE sends a request to Hosting CSE via its Registrar CSE as specified in oneM2M TS-0001 [1] (Hosting CSE is not represented on this figure and can either be the Registrar CSE or another CSE).

 2. The Registrar CSE checks if the value in the From parameter is the same as the ID associated in security association: